Mimiwirjo/bootcamp2023-2024/docs/index.md

 ![](https://lh6.googleusercontent.com/ixRebLrgx76dG2e-4HWwFvNUzS7BzyccIF9lHyQJYF9yKq2FFZIVqUz-kGNsNTFfHT932MgD-ISfV_F27N-B3mg6V8LxcZTDyZZcHwX1D2YGie6zms9963IU6M9nmAjoXT5Wi7470YGGFSVU3tbL_nk)

 Then I added a pushbutton.
-Terminal 1a and 2a were in same row as the led light but 7 coloms away from it  To connect this I connected the positive cable of bottom section to the top section's plus sign row aswell with the negative cable to the top section's minus sign row.
-In the row of the latter I placed a resistor horizontally in the same colomn as terminal 2b  and parallel to it as well as evenly long I placed a cable in the colomn of terminal 1b.
+Terminal 1a and 2a were in same row as the led light but 7 coloms away from itï¿½ To connect this I connected the positive cable of bottom section to the top section's plus sign row aswell with the negative cable to the top section's minus sign row.
+In the row of the latter I placed a resistor horizontally in the same colomn as terminal 2bï¿½ and parallel to it as well as evenly long I placed a cable in the colomn of terminal 1b.

 Then I typed the code to make the light turn on and flicker.